tfeb/tfeb-lisp-tools/README.md

 This is particularly useful for modules consisting of several files (with a 'loader' file to load them all): the forms given in `after-require-module` are run after the whole module is loaded.

+### Errors
+**`require-module-error`** is a condition class, and all errors signalled directly by any of the functions in the packages are of this class or, potentially, subclasses of it.
+Currently it's a subclass of `simple-error` but it may not always be so.
+Errors signalled by things `require-module` may call, such as `require` may not be of this class however.

 ### Other functionality
 There is a mechanism for adding wrappers around the process of actually providing a module (after its file has been located).
 This is not yet documented here, but its main use has been to arrange to forget about system definitions for modules which involve some system definition tool, so the LispWorks development environment doesn't get cluttered up with system definitions that are not interesting.
 It's also used to implement `after-require-module`, above.
 This mechanism is subject to change.